dasante78/Generative-Adversarial-Masks/README.md

 - Investigate the use of diffusion models for creating more robust protective masks.

 ## Acknowledgments
-Special thanks to Professor Russell Tedrake, Ethan Yang, and the MIT staff for their guidance.
+Special thanks to the MIT staff for their guidance.

 ## License
 This project is licensed under the MIT License.